Tanjim Saiyara Totini: Early life and education

-Tanjim Saiyara Totini was born on 24 August 1997 in Barisal City, Bangladesh.
-She is studying for a BBA in marketing at North South University.
+Tanjim Saiyara Totini was born on 24 August 2000 in Barisal City, Bangladesh.
+She has completed her HSC from Barisal Government Women's College with a Golden A+.

+She has completed her BBA in marketing at North South University, pending her internship yet.

 Career

 Totini started her modeling career in 2019, working in advertising for some three years.
 After this, she made her acting debut in Chorki's anthology webfilm Kolpona, part of Ei Muhurte (2022).
 Her debut television drama was Sharod Prate in (2022).
 She received the Meril-Prothom Alo Award for Best Actress in the short film category for her performance in the drama Somoy Sob Jane (2023).
 She won the Deepto Award for Best Actress for her performance in the television drama Bhalobashar Prothom Kodom Phool (2024).
 She won the BIFA Award in the Best Rising Star category in 2024.
 Her debut silver screen film is Jaya Aar Sharmin (2025).